Rei-SwitchBot/faq/en-us-second-reply/Ceiling Light.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting SwitchBot Ceiling Light will Turn on and off by Itself During Use.

+Thank you for the information vided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+1. the BLE MAC address by going to SwitchBot app → Ceiling Light → Gear icon → Device Information
+2. (If possible) The time when the phenomenon occurred.
+3. (If capturable) A video of the phenomenon.
+4. Whether any other electrical appliances were operated before the phenomenon occurred.

+*If you have already vided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.